ChameleonCloud/climeleon/README.md

 _CLI interface(s) for Chameleon operators._

-This provides a new tool called `cc` that can make some operational tasks easier, namely through:
+This provides a new tool called `chi` that can make some operational tasks easier, namely through:

   - Reducing the overhead required to ssh/scp on to specific machines